 The Host Default Gateway

 End device required configuration with correct IP address information, including the default gateway address of the network.
-The host default gateway is used when the host wants to communicate outside the network.
-Usually, the host default gateway address is the router interface address attached to the local network of the host.
+When the host wants to communicate outside the network, he uses the default gateway.
+Usually, the host default gateway address is the router interface address which has connected to the local network of the host.
 The host IP address and the router interface address should be on the same network.

 If PC1 sends a packet to PC4 which is not in the same network with PC-1.
 In this example, PC1 addresses the packet with the IP address of the PC3, but then forwards the packet to the router.
 The router accepts the packet, and then accesses its routing table to decide the correct exit interface based on the destination address, and then forwards the packet out of the correct interface to reach PC4.